OpenAEV installation demystified: your ultimate guide

 Modify the application.properties file (found at the root of the extracted release archive) to meet your requirements.

-For a complete list of configurable parameters, visit: OpenBAS Configuration Guide.
+For a complete list of configurable parameters, visit: OpenAEV Configuration Guide.

 In-depth exploration of the application.properties file